1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is Stercoral Colitis an infection?

-No. Stercoral Colitis results from hard stool buildup in the colon causing pressure and inflammation, but it is not caused by bacteria or viruses.
+No. The build up of hard stool in the colon leads to pressure and inflammation, however, this is not due to bacteria or viruses that cause stercoral Colitis.

 How is the condition diagnosed?

-Diagnosis typically involves a CT scan to identify impacted stool and assess colon wall changes, and may include colonoscopy to evaluate tissue damage or ulcers.
+It is usually diagnosed through a CT scan to determine the affected stool and evaluate any alteration in the colon wall and may involve the use of a colonoscopy to determine tissue damage or ulcers.

 Are antibiotics always needed?

-No. Antibiotics are only prescribed if there is evidence of a secondary infection or complications such as perforation-associated infection.
+No. Antibiotics are not prescribed without indication of any secondary infection or complications perforation-associated infection.

 Why does dementia raise the risk?